Cosmological simulations of the generation of cluster-scale radio emission from turbulent re-acceleration: Results

 The main axis of the emission is roughly aligned with the direction of the last major merger, roughly aligned with the $z$-axis of the simulation.
 This marks the direction where a fraction of re-accelerated electrons are spread from the innermost cluster regions to the cluster outskirts.
 Therefore, the most striking appearance of a MegaRH emission pattern are found at a perpendicular angle along the merger axis (i.e. along axis $x$ and $y$), i.e. when the last important merger in the cluster happens close to the plane of the sky.
 Conversely, if the cluster is observed along the direction parallel to the merger axis ($z$), the mock observation detects a mostly ClassicalRH exponential profile of surface brightness.

 We stress that under realistic observing conditions, our simulated MegaRH would hardly be detectable.
 Its low mass makes the whole process subcritical to produce radio emission beyond the LOFAR HBA and LBA detection limit, if we place the system at $z \approx 0.1$.
-In principle, the results of this study can be qualitatively extrapolated to the regime of higher-mass clusters, considering the approximate self-similar dependence between the turbulent kinetic energy and the cluster mass, i.e. $E_{\rm turb} \propto M^{5/3}$ \citep[e.g.][]{cassano05,2006MNRAS.369L..14V}, and the approximate scaling between the radio luminosity and the kinetic power, i.e. $L_R \propto E_{\rm turb}/t_{\rm eddy}$, where $t_{\rm eddy} \sim L/\sigma_v$ is the eddy turnover time for an injection scale L \citep[in turn, typically a fraction of the cluster virial radius, e.g.][]{bv20}.
+In principle, the results of this study can be qualitatively extrapolated to the regime of higher-mass clusters, considering the approximate self-similar dependence between the turbulent kinetic energy and the cluster mass, i.e. $E_{\rm turb} \propto M^{5/3}$ \citep[e.g.][]{cassano05,2006MNRAS.369L..14V}, and the approximate scaling between the radio luminosity and the kinetic power, i.e. $L_R \propto E_{\rm turb}/t_{\rm eddy}$, where $t_{\rm eddy} \sim L/\sigma_v$ is the eddy turnover time for an injection scale L \citep[in turn, typically a fraction of the cluster virial radius, e.g.][]{bv20} and $\sigma_v$ is the rms velocity dispersion computed within the same scale.
 However, other processes are likely not to obey similar self-similar rescaling relations, e.g. the injection scale of turbulence, the damping of MHD waves as well as the ratio between synchrotron losses and Inverse Compton losses.
 For this reason, it is presently uncertain how to extrapolate these results to clusters with 10 times larger mass, which are closer to the real observations.
 This will be subject of forthcoming work.